GridyushkoF/SearchEngine/README.md

 Main menu of application.
 You can search sites by query and get snippets and links with the most relevance sites

 ## How to run?▶️

-First, write down the parameters of sites and connections to the database in the Yaml file(name of file is ' application.yaml').
-Place the jar file (by path: /target/SearchEngine-'version'.jar) in the same folder as application.yaml.
-Run the jar file using the command line, something like this: java -jar path_to_file.
-Next, the spring menu will open.
-Wait!
-In the near future, provided the configuration is correct, a web interface will open where you can test the application.
-Ready!
+- Configure YML-file (check next step)
+- Check, that you have java 17 where running and running MySql.
+- Download last realease from this repository (jar-file with application.yaml)
+- Make sure, that you got application.yaml and java application in SAME FOLDER
+- Run it with command line: java -jar path_to_jar_file (where path_to_jar_file - your path to realease)
+- Next spring app will started.
+If it contains some exceptions, make sure, that you do all correct
+- Application started and will be open in the browser

 ## How to make a config in app.yaml?⚙️

-So, if you want co configure application.yaml, you should to make 3 little steps:
+So, if you want co configure application.yaml, you should to make 2 little steps:

 ### 1 - configure sites will be indexed